Your booking is safe with Virgin Holidays

 Nightly live entertainment with a diversity of shows and theme nights.

 Room service*, beauty parlour*.
-WiFi access*.
+Free WiFi Internet access the lobby only.
 Internet café*.
 Gift shop.
 Shopping arcade next door.

 *Denotes local charge.

 Child ages at this property are up and including 16 years.

 All meals and snacks.
 All local-brand drinks by the glass.
 All activities and entertainment (excluding golf and motorised water sports) unless otherwise stated.